Skip to content

 The site distinguishes clearly between:

-• implemented MVP behavior,
+• implemented MVP behavior (current Devnet deployment),

-• future hardening, and
+• future hardening (mainnet trajectory), and

 That distinction is deliberate.
 It keeps the protocol easier to review, easier to audit, and easier to evolve without rewriting past claims.